Cernuie/cool-react-chat/README.md

 # Web Chat Client

-This project was created with Google Firebase, Socket.io, and React
+This project was created with Google Firebase and React

 ## Available Scripts